 Understanding ways you can legally monitor your employees is essential to running your business smoothly.
-Making sure your current policy is in compliance with the law can be confusing.
-Speak to an employment law attorney today for a free initial legal review of your policies and to update your employee handbook, if necessary.
+But making sure your current policy is in compliance with the law can be confusing.
+Speak to a local employment law attorney today to find out if your policies are in compliance with the law and to update your employee handbook, if necessary.